-- A planning proposal for land at 245 Great Western Highway, South Wentworthville is to be lodged with Cumberland City Council for amendments to the Cumberland LEP 2020 to enable a mixed-use development comprising a hotel and ancillary café/ restaurant use.
-The café/ restaurant proposes to adaptively reuse of the existing heritage building on the site. - The concept design indicates the five-storey hotel could provide for 76 rooms, hotel facilities and rooftop hotel terrace dining across 4,560 square metres GFA.
-The existing heritage cottage covers 203 square metres GFA. - The concept proposal includes 79 on-site parking spaces for use by the hotel/ motel and ancillary café/ restaurant.
-This includes 69 spaces (including five accessible spaces) within a two-level basement car park plus 10 at-grade spaces close to the heritage building (including three spaces for service vehicles during the day). - Six motorcycle and 14 bicycle spaces are also proposed within basement one. - A minimum of two accessible parking spaces would need to be provided as part of any future development application. - Based on the analysis of land uses and especially recognising the ancillary operation of the café/ restaurant, and hence daily practical use of the site, up to 87 to 88 parking spaces would be required to adequately provide for the parking demands of the concept proposal. - The concept proposal broadly meets this requirement by way of 79 parking spaces and six motorcycle spaces with further detailed assessment to be included as part of any future development application. - A dedicated loading bay with capacity for two small delivery vehicles (vans, utes etc.) or one 6.4 metre small rigid vehicle is proposed within the basement and for use by the hotel.
-Café/ restaurant deliveries would occur outside peak periods and in the three spaces close to the heritage building dedicated for use by service vehicles during the day. - Basic management of service vehicle deliveries is recommended to ensure appropriate use across the day and week. - A high-level review of the car park and site layout has been completed against the requirements of the Australian Standard for Off Street Car Parking (AS/NZS2890.1:2004).
-Overall, the car park is expected to operate well and to be further developed as part of any future development application. - Based on the applicable rates in the TfNSW Guide, the proposal could generate up to 40 vehicle trips during the evening peak hour.
+- A planning proposal for land at 245 Great Western Highway, South Wentworthville is to be lodged with Cumberland City Council for amendments to Cumberland LEP 2020 to enable a mixed-use development comprising a hotel and ancillary café/ restaurant use.
+The café/ restaurant proposes to adaptively reuse of the existing heritage building on the site. - The concept design indicates that a part four storey and part six storey hotel could provide for 76 rooms, hotel facilities and rooftop hotel terrace dining across 4,723.50 sqm GFA.
+The existing heritage cottage covers 237 sqm GFA. - The concept proposal considers provision of 115 on-site parking spaces for use by the hotel/ motel and ancillary café/ restaurant.
+These spaces will be in the basement beneath the hotel/ motel. - Six motorcycle parking spaces and capacity for 15 bicycle spaces are also proposed within the basement car park. - A minimum of two accessible parking spaces would need to be provided as part of any future development application. - Based on the analysis of land uses and especially recognising the ancillary operation of the café/ restaurant, and hence daily practical use of the site, about 115 parking spaces would be required to adequately provide for the parking demands of the concept proposal. - The concept proposal meets this requirement by way of 115 parking spaces and motorcycle spaces, with further detailed assessment to be included as part of any future development application. - A dedicated loading bay with capacity for two small delivery vehicles (vans, utes etc.) or one 6.4 metre small rigid vehicle is proposed within the basement and for use by the hotel and café/ restaurant. - Basic management of service vehicle deliveries is recommended to ensure appropriate use across the day and week. - The basement car park layout will be reviewed against the requirements of relevant Australian Standards with site access and parking expected to operate well and to be further developed as part of any future development application. - Based on the applicable rates in the TfNSW Guide, the proposal could generate up to 42 vehicle trips during the evening peak hour.
 On the basis that the café/ restaurant operates ancillary to the hotel, traffic generation would be about 30 to 35 vehicle trips and not expected to materially change the safety or function of the surrounding road network.